Encrypting from the command line: Jasypt CLI Tools

 ./digest.sh input="U3ERPA33_W0RD" algorithm=SHA1

-Verbosity: All these commands admit a verbose parameter (which can be set to true (default) or false) which let the user switch from an explanatory output to a very reduced one, showing only the result of the operation (specially useful for scripting).
+Verbosity: Most of these commands admit a verbose parameter (which can be set to true (default) or false) which let the user switch from an explanatory output to a very reduced one, showing only the result of the operation (specially useful for scripting).

 Encryption from the command line ("encrypt" command)